KShebek/cbe504/main.typ

 We refrain from doing so here simply as a matter of brevity and, in part, because it has been shown that the original derivation has numerous logical inconsistencies that are difficult to justify.
 #footnote[M.A.
 Vannice, "An analysis of the Mars–van Krevelen rate expression", _Catal.
 Today_, 123, 18--22 (2007).]

-=== Limitations of LHHW
+==== Limitations of LHHW

 Aside from variations on the typical surface reactions invoked in LHHW models, there are many inherent assumptions of LHHW kinetics that may be violated in reality.
 LHHW kinetic models inherit all the assumptions associated with the Langmuir model of adsorption, including energetically uniform adsorption sites and a lack of adsorbate--adsorbate interactions.
 If this approximation breaks down, additional complexity must be introduced.
 Additionally, through the Hinshelwood assumption, the adsorbates are assumed to be randomly distributed on the surface.

-A clear demonstration of a failure mode with the LHHW model is related to a phenomena described "jamming."
+A clear demonstration of a failure mode with the LHHW model is related to a phenomenon described "jamming."
 Consider the dissociative chemisorption reaction
 $ ce("H2 + 2 *") fwdArrow(k) ce("2 H^*"). $
 We know that the turnover frequency for this process can be given by